mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/custom-images/index.md

     # mesosphere/jupyter-service-worker:26a3231f513a686a2fcfb6f9ddb8acd45da467b261311b48a45b2a55bb0f2613
     ```

 1. Create a Dockerfile.
+We will use `conda install -yq spacy` as an example, and will install `spacy` for demo purposes.
 On your personal laptop or server, create a file with name `Dockerfile` and put the following content into it:

     ```dockerfile
     FROM mesosphere/jupyter-service-worker:26a3231f513a686a2fcfb6f9ddb8acd45da467b261311b48a45b2a55bb0f2613